Quasso/qui/README.md

 ### What is this repository for? ###

 * Ever used Velocity.js?
 Love its UI capabilities?
 This is an attempt to replicate those quick transitions and shortcuts for the considerably faster GSAP.
+Also GSAP is backwards compatible to IE6.
 * 1.0a

 ### How do I get set up? ###